 If it’s something that concerns you, not to worry, put a couple drops of therapeutic grade Cilantro essential oil (something I use every single day!) on the bottom of your feet.

 Cilantro is known for binding to the metals in our bodies and helps clear them from our system.
-I like to use a couple drops every day, whether I’m eating Tuna or not because metal is seriously everywhere.
+I like to use a couple drops every day, whether I’m eating tuna or not because metal is seriously everywhere.

 Pro Tip

-Your first inclination will be to load up the sandwich with lots of tuna, but you want to think about the ratio of cheese to tuna filling.
+Your first inclination will be to load up the best tuna melt sandwich with lots of tuna, but you want to think about the ratio of cheese to tuna filling.
 Less tuna, you get a more balanced sandwich.
 Too much tuna filling, you lose the cheese flavor.
 Think about those ratios as you prepare it.

 The Perfect Tuna Melt